Healthy Homes Assessment Parkvale

 Home Assessments Parkvale for Rental Properties

-There are a myriad of things to check when conducting a home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous things you should look for in an home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be extremely costly for property managers and landlords.
-For professional advice, call now and schedule your rental properties home evaluation.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can have a significant impact for property managers and landlords.
+For professional assistance, get in touch today to schedule your rental property house assessment.

 home assessments for rental properties